 2. Give employees a voice

-It’s not enough to say that you want to hear questions – you have to demonstrate it.
-This is best accomplished by holding Q&A sessions, workshops and seminars that give employees both within and outside of HR the chance to express their concerns and opinions.
-Don’t manage by email – have in-person events that show a commitment to managing change effectively.
-For remote workers, webinars and live-streamed seminars can be very effective.
+It’s not enough to say that you want to hear questions – you have to facilitate it.
+When it comes to addressing questions about a new HR software solution, consider holding Q&A sessions, workshops and seminars that give employees both inside and outside of HR the chance to express their concerns and opinions.

 3. Underline a larger sense of purpose

-You may understand the strategic benefits of the new HR system you selected, but employees may hear “new technology” and then focus solely on the new systems and processes they’re going to need to learn.
-To avoid this anxiety, be sure to clearly and directly communicate how the new system supports the organization’s larger goals and values.
-As the Harvard Business Review notes, many organizations adopt innovative new technologies without the necessary elements of humanization that should go along with it – so make efforts to establish the “overarching sense of purpose” that the new technology supports.
+You may understand the strategic benefits of the new HR system you selected, but employees may hear “new technology” and then focus on everything new they’re going to need to learn.
+For less tech-savvy staff, that can create anxiety and fear.
+To avoid this, be sure to clearly and directly communicate how the new system will support the organization’s larger goals and values.

-To do this most effectively, customize your communications to your various audiences.
-For HR staff members, for example, highlight how the new technology will reduce administrative burdens to free up time for strategic initiatives.
-To non-HR employees, emphasize how it will empower them with self-service tools that will enable them to more easily view their benefits, PTO balances, compensation information and much more.
+To do this most effectively, customize your communications based on the various users of the HR system.
+For example, when talking with HR team members, highlight how the new technology will reduce administrative burdens, and free up time for them to engage in strategic initiatives.
+According to HR Technologist, the ability to automate time-consuming admin tasks is massively important to HR professionals.
+For non-HR employees, emphasize how your new platform empowers them with self-service tools that provide convenient and easy access to view and update their personal information, benefits, PTO balances, compensation information and much more.